-Consumer spending is what households buy to fulfill everyday needs.
+Consumer spending is what households spend to fulfill everyday needs.
 This private consumption includes both goods and services.
 Every one of us is a consumer.
 The things we buy every day create the demand that keeps companies profitable and hiring new workers.

 The remaining one-third of our personal consumption expenditure is on goods.
 These include so-called durable goods, such as washing machines, automobiles, and furniture.
-More frequently, we buy non-durable goods, such gasoline, groceries, and clothing.
+More frequently, we buy non-durable goods, such as gasoline, groceries, and clothing.

 Five Determinants of Consumer Spending

 There are five determinants of consumer spending.
 These are the things that affect how much you spend.
 Changes in any of these components will affect consumer spending.